 - Hospital visiting hours are from 8:00 AM to 8:00 PM.
 Visitation outside of these hours will be considered only in compassionate care or end-of-life situations.

 - Visitors will be screened for signs of illness before they are allowed to visit.
-Anyone showing symptoms of illness will not be permitted to visit.
+Anyone showing symptoms of illness is asked to refrain from visiting.
+Please note visitors showing symptoms of illness may be asked to wear a face covering.

 - Visitors must follow all social distancing and safety guidance.

 COVID-19 Positive Patients:

 - Additional visitors may be allowed for end-of-life situations or otherwise approved compassionate care visits.

 - Approved visitors must wear appropriate PPE: gown, gloves and surgical mask.

 Same Day Surgery, Endoscopy, Radiation Therapy, Cath Lab, Imaging, Women's Health Center, Outpatient Lab, Cardiopulmonary Rehabilitation, Wound Care Center:

 - 2 visitors per patient at a time, at any time of day

 - 2 parents or guardians are allowed if patients are under 18

 - 2 visitors per patient at a time, during visitation hours, except for changes in patient condition and/or end-of life situations.

 - Visitors must follow the same procedures as all others, including wearing a mask, undergoing screening, etc.